renderse7en/florms/README.md

 Florms is a Laravel package that enables you to quickly and easily add Bootstrap 4 forms to your application.
 Input elements are automatically wrapped in the standard containers (such as `<div class="form-group">`).
-Labels, validation errors, input groups, and other decoration is automatically built correctly, so you don't have to think about it.
+Labels, validation errors, input groups, and other decorators are automatically built correctly, so you don't have to think about it.
 HTML attributes and class options are added via chained methods, and most inputs have sensible defaults, so you can quickly and easily knock out your forms and get back to the more